It's Real Life

 He looked at the stained analog clock on the wall.
 He had just twelve minutes left to his show.
 Maybe he'd take a walk in the tunnels below Keating Hall.
 That had always cleared his mind when he'd first started walking there, when he was a student here at Fordham University in the 1960s.
 He'd found it cleared his mind now, too, since he'd returned to Fordham and WFUV about two years ago.

 On this Tuesday after July 4, the tunnels were danker than usual, but Pete didn't mind.
 He was kindly disposed to the fungus or lichen or whatever it was on the walls, and the dankness was part of their charm.
-There were all kinds of stories about what existed or what could be done in the tunnels, ranging from ghosts to teleportation portals to Pete's favorite – he'd encountered it in a science fiction story written by a professor in the Communications Department a few years ago, about how the tunnels actually were conduits to alternate realities.
+There were all kinds of stories about what existed or what could be done in the tunnels, ranging from ghosts to teleportation portals to Pete's favorite – he'd encountered it in a science fiction story written by a professor in the Communications Department decades ago, even before Pete had been here as a student … yeah, "The Last Train to Margaretville," about how the tunnels actually were conduits to alternate realities.
+Margaretville -- he'd had a delicious dinner there at some academic conference just last year, at the Binnekill, a restaurant on Main Street that sat above a bubbling brook.

 Pete felt vaguely relieved.
+It wasn't just the recollection of the schnitzel.
 The very thought of alternate realities made him feel better.
 Maybe he could get to an alternate reality where he wasn't plagued by this inchoate feeling of dread about John Lennon.

 Hmm … he'd been thinking so hard, he'd walked a little further than he'd intended in the tunnels.
 He didn't recall seeing that thick wooden door before.
 There were plenty of them, here and there in the tunnels, but they were always locked.
 He'd once asked a maintenance guy in Keating what was behind them, and he said cleaning supplies.